Stan-Leigh/NG-30-Days-of-Learning/README.md

 Today, We had a live session on the topic *Data Storytelling with PowerBI*.
 Our host was Paul Nnakwe, a Digital Media Specialist and Data Analyst.
 He spoke about storytelling and how to tell good stories with our data.
 He talked about use of colors, font, and other features in a visualization and how they are important in passing information accurately to your audience.

 After, we scraped tweet data.
 We scraped tweets from Twitter that used the hashtag #30DaysOfLearning and #NG30DaysOfLearning using Python and the snscrape library.
 We then loaded the data into Power BI, transformed the data and built an example dashboard, following our host's lead.

+## Day 16
+Today's session was a continuation of yesterday's session.
+We finished building the report on PowerBI.
+We made an Overview page, Summary page and a Content Analysis page where we analysed the tweets, looking for most popular words, commonly mentioned tools and more.